gear-foundation/academy/docs/18-auction-coding/coding.md

 }
 ```

-Then the function `start_auction` will be rewritten as follows:
+Then, we'll rewrite the function `start_auction` as follows:

 ```rust
 async fn start_auction(